serious-scaffold/ss-python/template/docs/dev/env.md

 git clean -dfx
 ```

-## Partial Environment Setup
+## Partial Setup

 In certain cases, it is unnecessary to install all dependencies as well as the pre-commit hook.
-Then we can benefit from the following partial environment setup, for example, it will reduce the time of running corresponding CI/CD.
+For example, speed up the setup process in CI/CD.

 ### Minimal installation

-Install the project in editable mode with no extra dependency,
+Install the project in editable mode only with necessary dependencies, useful for scenarios like deployment.
-recommended for deployment scenario that only need minimal installation.

 ```bash
 make install